Why Microsectioning sample preparation?

 Low-temperature specimen Mounting.

-After that, the specimen is embedded in a resin mold to facilitate the handling during following operations.
+After that, the specimen is embedded in a resin mold to facilitate the handling during the following operations.
 This mounting process creates a flat surface, provides good edge retention and prevents additional damage during grinding.
-To obtain a good mount the resin should not physically or chemically damage the sample and should present a milar abrasion rate.
+To obtain a good amount the resin should not physically or chemically damage the sample and should present a milar abrasion rate.
 Epoxy resins are the best choice since they fulfil the above requirements and are compatible with vacuum impregnation.

 On the other hand, cold mounting processes are highly recommended to preserve the specimen integrity as they reduce both the thermal and mechanical stress exerted over the device under study.
 Unfortunately, such low exothermic processes involve longer cure time (typically of 8-12 h) in comparison to hot mounting resins, which are harmful to EEE system.

 In contrast with other laboratories, in Alter Technology the mounting resin is systematically doped with a fluorescent dye.
 This approach is used to clearly detect and quantify by fluorescence techniques any crack and anomalies that otherwise would be omitted by conventional microscopy inspection.

 Moreover, this systematic precaution allows us to unambiguously distinguish true anomalies from other features that rarely might be induced during the subsequent grinding and polishing.
 Note that this precaution minimizes the risk of false rejection inherent the sample preparation process.

 Delicate polishing to reveal the “true surface”.

 In the final step, a plane and polished surface with few or negligible artefacts is produced to evaluate the status of the soldered connections of the devices.
 This is a multistage process as illustrated in the images, that combines several grinding and polishing operations.

 The choice of the methodology and the grinding/polishing parameters (abrasive surfaces, speed, applied force, lubricants…) have a decisive impact on the quality of the final surface finish.
 They are selected to disclose the “true” internal structure (final Polishing image), i.e a high equality surface free of artefacts such as deformation, stretches, pull-outs and other features related to improper microsection processes.
 This requires adapting grinding and polishing steps to the design and materials of the inspected device.